confusedconsciousness/confusedconsciousness/README.md

 I hope you are doing well.
 Let me tell you a little about myself.

 I am Kishan Kumar, a graduate having majors in Electrical Engineering and a minor specialization in Computer Science and Engineering from IIT Roorkee(2016-2020).
-I have a keen interest in cosmos to be honest and I also love coding of course but not just to get the work in O(n) or something like that.
-I love talking about some intellectually proving topics, it can be Dark Energy, Black Holes, or are we living in a Matrix kind of stuff.
+I have a keen interest in cosmos to be honest and I also love coding of course but not just to get the work done in O(n) or something like that.
+I love talking about some intellectually provoking topics, it can be Dark Energy, Black Holes, or are we living in a Matrix kind of stuff.
 Yeah, I know that sounds a lot.
 Well I am always looking to help or contribute to any social cause, and ofcourse to just have a light chit chat.

 #### Find me here
 <ul>